Hypermobility Solutions Course

 Lifetime access after purchase

-An 8 week live course for movement professionals that will teach you how to screen/assess hypermobility and then use exercise to improve their symptoms, reduce their pain, and increase their tolerance to exercise in order to treat with confidence and ease.
+An 8 module evergreen drip course for movement professionals that will teach you how to screen/assess hypermobility and then use exercise to improve their symptoms, reduce their pain, and increase their tolerance to exercise in order to treat with confidence and ease.
+What makes the Hypermobility Solutions Course different from other courses is the integration of the nervous system including cranial nerves, neurodynamics, proprioception, and the cerebellum.

 Imagine After The Course: